Bank unions call for strike in March 15, 16 against privatisation

-New Delhi, Feb 9 (IANS) Bank unions on Tuesday called for a two-day strike starting March 15, against the proposed privatisation of banks.
+New Delhi: Bank unions on Tuesday called for a two-day strike starting March 15, against the proposed privatisation of banks.

 During a meeting in Hyderabad on Tuesday, the United Forum of Bank Unions also decided to hold a day long 'Dharna' (protest) in all state capitals on February 19 followed by relay 'dharnas' from February 20 to March 10 in all states, districts and towns.